Ford is losing a lot of money in electric cars — but CEO Jim Farley is charging ahead

 Competition is fierce.
 Tesla dominates the industry, both in the U.S. and globally, and legacy automakers are falling over themselves to figure out exactly how, and how quickly, they can catch up.

-Ford planned to sell 600,000 EVs this year, but Farley — who has led the company since 2020 — recently announced the company was moving that milestone into next year.
+Ford planned to make EVs at a rate of 600,000 per year by the end of 2023, but Farley — who has led the company since 2020 — recently announced the company was moving that milestone into next year.
 A goal of 2 million by 2026 was delayed indefinitely.
 (Tesla, the EV leader, sold 1.3 million last year).

 Ford is losing money on each EV it sells, so the reason for the shift in plans didn't seem to be a mystery.